hpc-carpentry/hpc-chapel/_episodes/13-synchronization.md

 {:.output}

 > ## Try this...
-> Comment out the line `lock.waitfor(numtasks)` in the code above to clearly observe the effect of the task synchronization.
+> Comment out the line `lock.waitfor(numtasks)` in the code above to clearly observe the effect of the task synchronisation.
 {:.challenge}

 Finally, with all the material studied so far, we should be ready to parallelize our code for the simulation of the heat transfer equation.